x157/x157.github.io/UE5/LyraStarterGame/Tutorials/How-to-Create-a-Lyra-Repo.md

 ## Summary of Result

-- The `lyra-main` branch will be a brand new, empty `LyraStarterGame` project
+- The `lyra-main` branch will be an exact mirror of Epic's source repository
   - with the latest Source/Configs from GitHub
   - with the latest Content from the Epic Games Launcher
 - The `lyra-xist` branch will be our custom version of Lyra with upgrades.